NSoiffer/MathCAT/docs/helpers.md

 2. Clone the the forked copy so you have a local copy to work on If you are unfamiliar with these steps, a simple search will turn up lots of places that describe how to do them.
 They are simple, so don't get put off by your unfamiliarity.

-### Translators
+### Language Translators
 If you are a translator, then you should copy the Rules/Languages/en directory to Rules/Languages/xx, where 'xx' is your country code (e.g., fr, de, el, ...).
 This new directory is where you will make your translations.
 There are three categories of files you should edit:
 1. The xxx_Rules.yaml files (currently `ClearSpeak_Rules.yaml` and `SimpleSpeak_Rules.yaml`).
 These represent different styles of speech.
 I strongly recommend you just pick one to start with.
 These files typically have the words that describe the structure such as "fraction" and "power" along with connective words such as "the", "of", and "from".
 2. The unicode files (`unicode.yaml` and `unicode-full.yaml`).
+These contain characters like "<" and "∫".
-You should start with translating `unicode.yaml`.
+"You should start with translating `unicode.yaml`.
 These represent the vast majority of math symbols used.
-Currently the list is based on experience, but I plan to make use of statistics from actual books to refine the list even further.
+Currently the list is based on experience as to which are the most commonly used Unicode symbols, but I plan to make use of statistics from actual books to refine the list even further.
 There are about 270 characters to translate in `unicode.yaml`, although ~50 of them are Greek letters (which is hopefully simple).
 3. The navigation files `navigate.yaml` and `overview.yaml`.
 Just translate `navigate.yaml`; `overview.yaml` is not ready to be used.

 In all of these files, the text to translate will have the yaml key name `t` (and very rarely `ot` and `ct`).
 When you make a translation, you should capitalize them (e.g, `T`) to indicate that the file has been translated.